nerdfiles/hypermedia-orientation/index.md

 But what about the link?
 Is there a <i>living link relation</i>?
 Is an assemblage (irreducible mereological complex) of links too living hyperobjects?

 # Forget Game Theory
+Ok, evolutionary Nash optimization only game theory.
+But also, remember dynamical systems theory and semiotics?
 John Nash Jr. compares "water" to "money": this is an agrilogistic trick.

 Don't fall for it!
 Avert agrilogistic substitution!